 If you do not have a local or a tour guide to help you and advise, it is necessary to Google reliable websites and have the knowledge with you.
 Carry the pdf in your phone if you need to.

-Find out about the currency of the country you are visiting, and how to get it.
-It could be from the ATM - but don't stop there.
+Find out about the currency and its exchange rate, of the country you are visiting, and how to get it.
+It may even be from the ATM - but don't stop there.
 Check which bank's ATM works with your card.
 Know the exchange rate, and be prepared to calculate in your head how